 As my mother-in-law used to say, "If you live long enough, you'll see everything!"

-This winter season marks the Inn's seventy-seventh year in
+This winter season marks the Inn's eighty-fifth year in

-business, and our eleventh year as its keepers.
+business, and our twentieth year as its keepers.
 We wish to pay

 homage to the Snyder and Tengbergen families, who preceded us as caring custodians of the Landgrove Inn.